lnls-sol/crio-labview/README.md

  The shared memory read and write blocks are chained, and their order in the chained represents the index that will be passed to the crio-linuc-lib using the *.ini file.

+## Importing

+When importing to other projects, add llb files in the llbs directiory.